Jump to content

 Pilsner is obviously a classic for these meals, and for many good reasons.
 The mild and light dishes work perfectly with a mild and light beer.
 In addition, pilsners offer high freshness and bitterness that harmonize with the salty notes from the seafood.

 If you think pilsners are a bit boring, you can try other styles like: Weissbier, Kölsch, Blonde and Berliner Weisse.
 All these styles are top-fermented beers, which means that they get sensational fruit aromas from the fermentation itself.
 At the same time, these beers have a moderate body and good freshness.
-Weissbier is probably the most fruit-driven and has low bitterness; Kölsch displays more hop aroma and bitterness; while Blonde has more complexity thanks to the belgian yeast.
-Berliner Weisse is a sour beer and, therfore, the freshest option.
+Weissbier is probably the most fruit-driven and has low bitterness; Kölsch displays more hop aroma and bitterness; while Blonde has more complexity thanks to the Belgian yeast.
+Berliner Weisse is a sour beer and, therefore, the freshest option.

 Wine

 Chablis, Sancerre and Riesling are popular choices for this kind of food.
 All of these styles have in common a high acidity that works very well with the lemon that we often squeeze over our seafood dishes.
-In reasonable priced offerings, a lot fo these wines tend to be light bodied, something that matches the lightness of the dishes perfectly.
+In reasonable priced offerings, a lot of these wines tend to be light bodied, something that matches the lightness of the dishes perfectly.
 Chablis is dominated with citrus notes and minerality that work tremendously well with oysters, while Sancerre is more aromatic and has green hints that fuse marvellously with the dill from the shrimps.
 While Chablis and Sancerre are always dry, Riesling can be found in different levels of sweetness.
-This gives the possibiltiy to choose wines with a little residual sweetness after the fermentation to help balance the salty notes that lots of seafood has.
+This gives the possibility to choose wines with a little residual sweetness after the fermentation to help balance the salty notes that lots of seafood has.

 Are you looking for something a little unconventional?
 Try Muscadet de Sèvre-et-Maine as alternative to Chablis or a light Alvarinho instead of Riesling.
 Both styles are fresh and have maritime coastal attributes.
 Muscadet has a more neutral taste, while Alvarinho is usually impregnated with fruits and flowers.